 - the iss claim with the base url of the OAuth server - the aud the same value you've entered in SmartAuthorizationOptions.Audience - the scope field with the scopes granted by this access token - optionally, the compartment claim, if you'd like to limit this token to a certain compartment.
 Such a claim may be requested by using a context scope or launching a part of an EHR launch.
 See Requesting context with scopes for more details.
-For example, in case of Patient data access where the launch/patient scope is used, include the patient claim with the patient's id or identifier (Compartments) and make sure to request the patient/ permissions> scope permissions> claims are not taken into account.
+For example, in case of Patient data access where the launch/patient scope is used, include the patient claim with the patient's id or identifier (Compartments) and make sure to request the patient/ cpermissions> scope permissions.
+Compartment claims combined with user/cpermissions> claims are not taken into acccount.